“He wasn’t simply a hostage. He was a prisoner of war.” — National Security Adviser Susan Rice

 Bergdahl told his parents he was "ashamed to even be American."
 Bergdahl, who mailed home boxes containing his uniform and books, also wrote: "The future is too good to waste on lies.
 And life is way too short to care for the damnation of others, as well as to spend it helping fools with their ideas that are wrong."

 The Associated Press could not independently authenticate the emails published by the magazine in 2012.
-Bergdahl's family has600x42310 not commented on the allegations of desertion, according to Col. Tim Marsano, a spokesman for the Idaho National Guard.
+Bergdahl's family has not commented on the allegations of desertion, according to Col. Tim Marsano, a spokesman for the Idaho National Guard.
 Marsano is in regular contact with Bergdahl's mother, Jani, and father, Bob, who has grown a long, thick beard and has worked to learn Pashto, the language spoken by his son's captors.

 A senior Defense Department official said that if Bergdahl is released, it could be determined that he has more than paid for leaving his unit - if that's what really happened - "and there's every indicator that he did."